bobbylight/AutoComplete/README.md

 [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/fifesoft/autocomplete/).

 # Compiling
 AutoComplete is built using Gradle.
+It requires Java 17 to buil but runs on Java 8 or later.
 To compile the source, run all tests, and build the distribution jar, simply run the following gradle command:

 ```bash